Mary Ball Washington: Early life

-Mary Ball was born November 30, 1708 at either Epping Forest, her family's plantation in Lancaster County, Virginia or at a plantation near the village of Simonson, Virginia.
-She was the only child of Col. Joseph Ball (1649–1711) and his second wife, Mary Johnson Ball.
-Joseph was born in England and emigrated to Virginia as a child.
-Fatherless at three and orphaned at twelve, Mary Ball was placed under the guardianship of George Eskridge, a lawyer, in accordance with the terms of her mother's will, for whom her son George Washington, was named, consistent with the naming conventions at the time.
-(See the appendix of the book Albion's Seed by David Hackett Fischer for an insightful discussion of four naming conventions in use at the time in Great Britain.)
-Her paternal grandfather was William Ball (1615 – c.
-1680); he left England for Virginia in the 1650s.
-His wife Hannah Atherold arrived later along with their four children, including Mary's father Joseph.
+Mary Ball was born sometime between 1707 and 1709 at either Epping Forest, her family's plantation in Lancaster County, Virginia, or at a plantation near the village of Simonson, Virginia.
+She was the only child of Col. Joseph Ball (1649–1711) and his second wife, Mary Johnson Ball (1672–1721).
+Her paternal grandfather was William Ball (1615–1680) who left Britain for Virginia in the 1650s.
+His wife, Hannah Atherold (1615–1695), arrived later along with their four children, including Mary's father Joseph, who had been born in England.
+Her father died when she was three and after her mother's death, at the age of twelve Mary Ball was placed under the guardianship of Jane Washington's brother, the lawyer George Eskridge.

 Married life

-Augustine Washington had sailed to Britain on business (and to visit his sons who had been sent to school there) but on his return, he discovered that his first wife, Jane Butler Washington, had died in the interim.
-George Eskridge supposedly arranged an introduction between his friend, Washington, and his ward Mary Ball, with the two marrying on March 6, 1731 when she was 22.
+Augustine Washington had sailed to England on business (and to visit his sons who had been sent to school there) but on his return, he discovered that his first wife, Jane Butler Washington, had died.
+George Eskridge supposedly arranged an introduction between his friend, Washington, and his ward Mary Ball, and the two married on March 6, 1731, when Mary was 23.
 She was wealthy by the standards of the day and brought at least 1000 acres of inherited property to the marriage.
 The couple had the following children: